srikanth65/PersonalProjects/Connect to your Linux instance using an SSH client.md

 Get the required instance details.

-Locate the private key and set permissions.
+Locate the private key and set permissions (chmod 400 yourPublicKeyFile.pem).

 (Optional) Get the instance fingerprint.